zoisite-rb/zoisite-rb/guides/source/threading_and_code_execution.md

 Framework Behavior
 ------------------

-The Rails framework components use these tools to manage their own concurrency needs too.
+The Zoisite framework components use these tools to manage their own concurrency needs too.

 `ActionDispatch::Executor` and `ActionDispatch::Reloader` are Rack middlewares